Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Conclusion

 \section{Conclusion}

-In this work, we have introduced the Neural Concept Verifier (NCV), a unified framework that brings together Prover–Verifier Games and concept‐level representations for interpretable classification at scale.
-Through extensive experiments on CLEVR-Hans, CIFAR-100, and ImageNet-1k, we have shown that NCV achieves high completeness and soundness, reduces the interpretability–accuracy gap of concept bottleneck models, delivers detailed concept-based explanations, and effectively mitigates shortcut learning.
-Thus, NCV paves the way for deploying trustworthy and transparent models in domains where both predictive performance and verifiability are essential.
+In this work, we have introduced the Neural Concept Verifier (NCV), a unified framework that combines Prover–Verifier Games (PVGs) and concept‐level representations for interpretable classification at scale.
+Through extensive experiments on CLEVR-Hans, CIFAR-100, ImageNet-1k, and COCOLogic, we have shown that NCV scales well to high-dimensional datasets by achieving high completeness and soundness, reduces the interpretability–accuracy gap of concept bottleneck models, delivers detailed concept-based explanations, and helps mitigate shortcut learning when clean supervision is available.
+Thus, NCV provides a promising pathway for deploying trustworthy and transparent models in domains where both predictive performance and verifiabile explanations are essential.

 Future work should explore how concept encodings can be integrated into alternative PVG-style setups, where structured representations may improve performance or reduce communication overhead.
-It is also promising to investigate applications beyond vision, such as natural language processing and structured data, where interpretable verification may be equally valuable.
-Finally, while existing information-theoretic guarantees, such as those introduced by \citet{pmlr-v238-waldchen24a}, focus on binary classification under specific assumptions, extending such guarantees to high-dimensional, multi-class settings remains an important open direction for formal interpretability at scale.
+It is also promising to investigate applications such as natural language processing and structured data, where interpretable verification may be equally valuable.
+Finally, at the optimization level, developing more stable schemes for training Merlin and Morgana end-to-end on discrete, binarized masks could further strengthen both the framework and the provers themselves.